The 2014 Microsoft Product Roadmap

 In fact, in an atypical move, Microsoft is releasing the online version first and is set to release the premises-based software later this quarter.
 The goal is for the two versions to work hand-in-hand, allowing those in the field to take advantage of the Web-based features and those in offices to use the premises-based version.

 Because it supports the Microsoft .NET Framework 4 and Windows Communication Foundation (WCF), Dynamics CRM 2011 will be appealing to those who want to integrate it with existing .NET Framework-based apps and the rest of the Microsoft software portfolio.
-[Return to 2011 product list.]
+[BACK TO 2011 PRODUCT LIST]

 Dynamics SL 2011